marithetland/ONTmompS/README.md

 ```

 ## Description
 This tool was built as an _in silico_ approach to identify the Sequence Type (ST) of _Legionella pneumophila_ genomes from long-read or hybrid assemblies.
 It first identifies the _mompS1_ and _mompS2_ alleles and then assigns allele numbers and ST. We recommend using long-read or hybrid assemblies that have circular chromosomes when running this tool.
 It is not intended for short-read assemblies.

+Update (21 Oct 2025): The tool now supports an optional --amplicon mode, which treats the mompS locus as a single amplicon and skips _mompS1/mompS2_ separation.
+This is suitable for assemblies or datasets where only one mompS copy is expected (e.g. from PCR amplicons).

 **Background**